Submit Your Photos of Homer

 You’ve asked If you could share photos of Homer, and the answer is most emphatically yes.
 We would welcome them.

-By uploading images to this gallery, Point Defiance Zoo & Aquarium reserves the right to use images created under this contract for advertising, display, publication, or other purposes.
+Point Defiance Zoo & Aquarium reserves the right to use images uploaded to this gallery for advertising, display, publication, or other purposes.
 Further, by uploading to this gallery, you attest you have actual authority to agree to the use of the likeness of all persons included in the portrait in this manner.